 Savor the sights and tastes of the wine country with a day trip to nearby Sonoma Plaza.
 This eight-acre plaza is a designated National Historic Landmark, and defines the heart of downtown Sonoma.
 It was also the site of the Bear Flag Revolt in 1846, which lead to the Mexican-American War.

-A focal point of this community, “The Square” is built around a large central park with mature trees and lush grass.
+Sonoma Square is the focal point of this community.
+“The Square” is built around a large central park with mature trees and lush grass.
 It has been consistently voted the #1 attraction in town; a pedestrian’s paradise where visitors can enjoy a stroll while perusing the quaint street-side boutiques, historical buildings, and eateries that line its perimeter.
 The crown jewel of the plaza is Sonoma’s 20th-century city hall which rests in the center of the shady park.

 Sonoma Plaza is a popular gathering place for locals and visitors alike and often serves as an epicenter for community festivals and events including a seasonal farmers’ market on Tuesday evenings from May through October.